martiigeorg/master-thesis-script-analysis/README.md

+Master thesis: "The Effects of Comments and Indentation on Code Quality Perception: An Eye-Tracking Study of CS1 Students"

+Martina Georgieva

+Medieninformatik, LMU, Munich

 # Jupyter Script Repository

 This repository contains a Jupyter Notebook script along with a `requirements.txt` file that lists all the necessary dependencies to run the notebook successfully.